edbeeching/godot_rl_agents/README.md

 There is a dedicated tutorial on creating custom environments [here](docs/CUSTOM_ENV.md).
 We recommend following this tutorial before trying to create your own environment.

-If you face any issues getting started, please reach out on our discord or raise a GitHub issue.
+If you face any issues getting started, please reach out on our [Discord](https://discord.gg/HMMD2J8SxY) or raise a GitHub issue.

 ### Exporting and loading your trained agent in onnx format: